eu-digital-identity-wallet/eudi-docs-site/docs/Test/Introduction.md

 [Test](../Issuer/) various issuance flows of OpenID4VCI with your wallet.

-## Test with the online Verifier
+## Test with the Online Verifier

 [Test](../Online Verifier/) how your wallet implementation responds to a credential request from a verifier.

-## Test with the proximity Verifier
+## Test with the Proximity Verifier

-[Use](../Verifier Application/) the mDoc Verifier (Testing) app to test and validate your wallet implementation.
+[Use](../Verifier Application/) the Proximity Verifier (Testing) app to test and validate your wallet implementation.